| GENERAL INFO (Jump to Diary)|

 most of the way.
 Patches of the asphalt have been grinded up, leaving square

 They are a bit hard to photo due to the many trees along the road.
 I find a gravel road, and see if it leads into the area.
-It does, but is is partly rained away, and causes some worries.
+It does, but it is partly rained away, and causes some worries.
 I see a few rock formations, but have to watch the road carefully.
 I end up in Belogradchik - at a set of stairs.
 Back the same way I came.
 I huge bug lands on the car, and seem to fancy it.
-Well, they have the same size...
+Well, they have the same size and colour...

 I do a lot of walking and climbing in and around the rocks, and I almost have it to my self.
-The entire area reminds me of Willey E. Coyote and the Roadrunner.
-Here are a endless number of motives, and plants and animals on top of that.
+The entire area reminds me of Willy E. Coyote and the Roadrunner.
+Here are an endless number of motives, and plants and animals on top of that.
 But it is getting late, and I head back down to town.

 I just can't find the hotel.
 I have an address and even two set of coordinates.
 Neither are leading to a hotel.
 Some locals are really trying to help, and I get up to six people helping at one time.
 One of the directions I get lead to a big nice restaurant, and I figure I can use their Wi-Fi and get something to eat at the same time.
 A real nice vegetarian pasta, but no hotel.